Digital Literary Studies @ englishstudiesinthedigitalage.wordpress.com

 *Always treat each other with social and intellectual respect.

 All books are available online or at most bookstores, including the St. John’s Bookstore:

 Other texts will be posted as links on our website.

-Students will be required to share their daily creates with the class.
+Students will be asked to share their daily creates with the class.
 Students will sign up for a specific spark date listed on the syllabus.

-Assignments must be complete at the beginning of class on the date due, unless otherwise specified.
+Weekly Creates must be complete by 12 pm on the date due, unless otherwise specified.
 Late assignments will be marked down accordingly.
-If an assignment is over one week late it will not be accepted.

 Academic Integrity: Please refer to the university honor code policy: